An organization of technologists, designers, and thinkers passionate about maximizing the benefits of technology and mitigating its harms.

 There are a variety of ways to get involved in CS+Social Good.
 You can enroll in our classes (which may be application-based, depending on the class), attend our speaker and mixer events, sign up for our newsletter, and apply for one of our fellowships.

-If you'd like to be part of our leadership team, we accept applications to join our team every fall.
+If you'd like to be part of our core team, we accept applications to join our team every fall.

 Absolutely not!
 Tech affects everyone, and we need a diverse set of perspectives and skills to create effective, inclusive change.